This document demonstrates how to connect components together using capabilities and additional tools for parent components to manage their children.

 }

-At runtime, the provider component provides an implementation of the capability by serving it through the outgoing directory using the fuchsia.io protocol.
+At runtime, the server component provides an implementation of the capability by serving it in its outgoing directory using the fuchsia.io protocol.
 The generated FIDL bindings wrap this handle and enable the provider to begin receiving incoming requests:

 Rust